angelkomarov/CurrencyConverter.Api/README.md

 1. The main functionality of the service is in the `CurrencyConverterService` class, specifically the `ConvertAsync` method.
 The method:

-1.1 Takes an `ExchangeRequest` object containing the input and output currencies and the amount to convert.
+1.1 Takes an `ExchangeRequest` object containing the input and output currencies and the amount to convert. <br>
-1.2 Sends a request to the external exchange rate API.
+1.2 Sends a request to the external exchange rate API. <br>
 1.3 Returns an `ExchangeResponse` with the converted value if successful.

 Example request: